Kiss Of The Gypsy were a British band formed in 1990 that came to prominence in 1992 with their debut album, then along came grunge..

 WEBLINKS: Site Link

 Kiss Of The Gypsy were a British band formed in 1990 that came to prominence in 1992 with their debut album, then along came grunge.
 They seem to have passed us by way back then, and it’s only three decades later that we write about them.
 Poor effort on our part I know.
-From the town of Fleetwood, at the northern tip of Blackpool, these guys were good to attract the attention of Atlantic Records.
+From the town of Fleetwood, at the northern tip of Blackpool, these guys were good enough to attract the attention of Atlantic Records.

 KOTG to me sound like a British version of Mr Big, I’m wondering then that this wasn’t a coincidence on Atlantic’s part, since Mr Big were also signed to the same label.
 Perhaps they were on the lookout?
 Musically I’d also throw in names like Thunder (UK) and Little Angels for good measure.